International Student Orientation

 Virtual Information Sessions

 ICP Team, in partnership with campus and off campus stakeholders, offers Virtual Information Sessions on a variety of topics that are beneficial to new international students in preparation for their successful arrival to UT Dallas.
 Registration is not required.
-Fall 2025 students are welcome to attend the scheduled Virtual Information Sessions (see table below).
-Please note that recorded Virtual Information Sessions are available in the ICP YouTube channel.
+Spring 2026 students are welcome to attend the scheduled Virtual Information Sessions (see below).
+Please note that recorded Virtual Information Sessions will be available in the ICP YouTube channel.

 Please note that Virtual Information Sessions do not substitute for the International Student Orientation.